lucoiso/install-vulkan-sdk-action/README.md

 # Github Action: Install Vulkan SDK

-A Github Action to install the Vulkan SDK and it's runtime.^
+A Github Action to install the Vulkan SDK and it's runtime.

 ## Contents <!-- omit in toc -->